 Step 6: Apply a Coat of Primer.

 Consider opening the windows and mounting a fan to offer better ventilation.
-That’s because the primer you apply has an unbearable smell not fit to inhale.
+That’s because the primer formula you apply has an unbearable smell not fit to inhale.

 You then pour a sensible amount of primer on the surface.
-Next, utilizing a paint roller, spread the first coat of prime on the Formica, not excluding the front and side edges of the doors.
+Next, using a paint roller, spread the first coat of prime on the Formica, not excluding the front and side edges of the doors.